Carrie8348/herstory-pp4-resubmit/testing.md

 - In the testing, the main errors are because lines are too long.
 I tried to make them shorter, but it passed the test but did not function right on the site anymore.
 Therefore I put #noqa at the end of the lines.

 #### JavaScript
 - I used https://jshint.com/ to test the JavaScript.
-The error appears, claims undefined variable "Stripe," but since this code was copied from Boutique Ado, and it is too vital for the site to work, I ignored it for the moment.
+This site does not have a lot of javascript involved.
+I have tested the message js code.

 ## Lighthouse Validation
 The site has been tested with Lighthouse.
 Performance could be further improved by analyzing the file types of images.
 Also since I use a free subscription for the Heroku app it starts really slowly which can affect the performance score.